cryofault/SimpleBorderlessGames/README.md

 # SimpleBorderlessGames
 * A simple tool to remove game/window borders &amp; position them accordingly using hotkeys.

-* I created this tool using [autohotkey](https://www.autohotkey.com/) out of frustration with other solutions and their lack of non-fullscreen borderless/position saving (important for ultrawide displays) & hotkeys.
+* I created this tool using [autohotkey](https://www.autohotkey.com/) out of frustration with other solutions and their lack of hotkeys & non-fullscreen borderless/position saving (important for ultrawide displays).

 * Simple Borderless Games is particularly useful for large ultrawide displays because it allows setting and saving your preferred game position/size while still allowing removal of tilebars & borders.